jibolash/Eve/README.md

 - Run `bundle install` from repo's root
 - Run `bundle exec jekyll serve --config _config.yml,_config-dev.yml`
 - Vist website in your browser at `http://localhost:4000`
-- Test your app with `bundle exec htmlproofer ./_site`
+- Run link, image and script checks on the website with `bundle exec htmlproofer ./_site`

 ## Credits